 Title 24 is front and center in almost every lease negotiation, as the parties each attempt to pass the cost of compliance on to the other.
-We are seeing landlords offering TI allowances rather than turnkey build-outs along with higher rental rates to cover the increased cost, while tenants are making more of an effort to find space that requires fewer alterations in hopes of avoiding compliance.
+We are seeing landlords offering TI allowances rather than turnkey build-outs along with higher rental rates, while tenants are making more of an effort to find space that requires fewer alterations in hopes of avoiding compliance.

 When a renovation triggers Title 24, it is important to understand the cost versus benefit.
 If the landlord provides TI dollars for the upgrades in a NNN lease, this indirectly provides future savings for the tenant on utilities.
 On the other hand, if a landlord pays for the upgrades in a FSG lease, it make take as many as 10 years to break even.
 Either way, it is imperative that the responsibility of these costs are negotiated up front and clearly stated in the lease in order to avoid any disputes and/or delays.

 Originally adopted in 1978, Title 24 is updated periodically to account for improvements and modified to improve compliance and enforcement.
 Five key requirements of Title 24 standards are:

 #1: Zero Net Energy – Title 24 is designed to move buildings toward zero net energy (ZNE) where annual energy consumption is equal to the annual production of renewable energy.
 Under Title 24, all new commercial buildings should achieve ZNE by 2030.